• Skip to primary navigation

 Mise en place

-Since we are using roasted almonds, the first thing we are going to do is adjust the oven rack to the middle of the oven.
+Since we are using roasted nuts, the first thing we are going to do is adjust the oven rack to the middle of the oven.
 Preheat the oven to 325°F (160°C).
 Line a large baking sheet with parchment paper.

 Spread 2 cups of the almonds onto the parchment paper and toast in the oven for about 10-12 minutes or until fragrant.
-Toss them around a couple of times while they are roasting in the oven.
+Toss them around a couple of times while roasting in the oven.
 Remove and allow to cool down completely.

 Chocolate, almonds and salt in separate bowls.